cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 Security properties and design considerations that were considered and not included in these designs:

-Anonymity {{GMP22}}, Deniability, Obfuscation, other forms of key-robustness or binding {{GMP22}}, {{CDM23}}.

-## More than Two Component KEMs

-This document restricts the scope to two components: a post-quantum and a traditional KEM.

-## Parameterized Output Length

-Not analyzed as part of any security proofs in the literature, and a Security properties and design considerations that were considered and not included in these designs:

-- Anonymity {{GMP22}}, Deniability, Obfuscation, other forms of key-robustness or binding {{GMP22}}, {{CDM23}}
+- Anonymity {{GMP22}}, deniability, obfuscation, other forms of key-robustness or binding {{GMP22}}, {{CDM23}}

-- More than two components: this document restricts the scope to two components: a post-quantum component and a traditional component.
+- More than two components: this document restricts the scope to two
+  components: one post-quantum component and one traditional component

-- Parameterized output length: not analyzed as part of any security proofs in the literature, and a complication deemed unnecessary.
+- Parameterized output length: not analyzed as part of any security proofs in the literature, and a complication deemed unnecessary

 --- back